Intro

 A very basic live streaming setup consists of several components, including video and audio sources, streaming software and platforms for broadcasting your event.
 You can choose between multiple options for each of these components, and they change depending on the type of the event, your budget and the venue.

-1. Plan your stream
+1. Plan your live stream

 During the planning, determine the following logistical details: